asyrul21/WebDevelopmentBootcamp/README.md

 This was a course that I enrolled, the Web Development Bootcamp from Udemy.com.
 It is a 47-hour course during which various concepts such as API, authentication, databases, and routing were covered in depth.
-Throughout the some of the technologies covers include:
+Some of the technologies covered include:

 - HTML5 and CSS3
 - JavaScript